 The variety of cuisine and type of food is impressive: Greek, Middle Eastern, Thai, Mexican, American, (with many fusions), sandwiches, burritos, pulled pork, all things Cheez, plus coffee, ice cream, and sno-cones.

-Photographer Andrew Grodner recently visited both Food Truck Friday locations to capture the people behind the counters.
+Limestone Post recently sent a photographer to both Food Truck Friday locations to capture the people behind the counters.
 The events run Fridays 11 a.m. to 9 p.m. in the parking lots of The Chocolate Moose and Smith’s Shoe Center, both on South Walnut.
 Most of the vendors hail from nearby, but a few make the trip from Indy.